brainlife/docs/docs/tutorial/networkneuroscience-functional.md

     * In the search bar, type 'Network Visualization'
     * Click the app card.
 1. On the 'Submit App' page, select the following:
-    * For conmat (preprocessed), select the conmat (functional connectivity matrix) for the functional network generated above by clicking the drop-down menu and finding the appropriate dataset.
+    * For conmat (preprocessed), select the network datatype for the functional network generated above by clicking the drop-down menu and finding the appropriate dataset.
     * Leave all other options as defaults
     * Select the box for 'Archive all output datasets when finished'
         * For 'Dataset Tags,' type and enter 'functional visualization'